johnwdunn20/personal-website/README.md

 Welcome to my personal website.
-Had to [johnwdunn.com](https://www.johnwdunn.com/) to check out the full website.
+Head to [johnwdunn.com](https://www.johnwdunn.com/) to check out the full website.